kbalante/message_board/README.md

 Barebones Message Board created using Rails 6.1, Ruby 2.6.9, Devise 4.8.1, and Bootstrap 5.

 This application requires you to create an account with a name, email, and password as well as login with your credentials before accessing the message board.
+You will not be able to access the message board unless you are logged in.

 The home page displays a listing of all the postings and the ability to create a posting.
 For each posting on the home page, there is a link to show more info on a details page.
 If you are the author of that posting, you will be shown links